Laurenfrost/mention-to-slack/README.md

 ## Feature

-- Send mention to slack if you have been mentioned
+- Send mention to slack if you had some modification on:
   - pull request
+  - issue
 - Send notification to slack if you have been requested to review.
 - Send context to slack if you comment on a PR or Issue.
   *Both PR comments and Issue comments are triggered by issue_comment event.*